The Best Gluten-Free Sliced Breads: 2017

 Even gluten-free folks still love bread, and now most of us buy it ready-made rather than baking ourselves.
 The Gluten Free & More team tasted and tested dozens of packaged gluten-free breads - here's how they stack up.

 Let’s face it.
-Buying packaged bread is just easier.
+Buying packaged gluten-free bread from the supermarket is just easier.
 But how does it stack up?
 We tasted almost every gluten-free packaged brand in the United States to find out.

 Compare packaged gluten-free white bread brands here: